RN, BNg, GradDipAdultEd, MNgFlin, PhD, PSI ETA Chapter STTI, FCNA

-2011 ALTC Citation $10,000 D Button (Team leader), K Wotton, M Kelton G Mathews.Category; Approaches to support of learning and teaching that influence, motivate and inspire studetns to learn.
+2011 Australian Learning and Teaching Council Citation $10,000 D Button (Team leader), K Wotton, M Kelton G Mathews.Category;

 Citation: For significant contribution by team members in developing an online self-directed Clinical Communication Program assisting nursing students' development and application of professional language.

 2009 HESTA finalist in Education Innovation in Nursing.